Trump Administration Rescinds Obama Rule On Transgender Students' Bathroom Use

 "The president has made it clear throughout the campaign that he's a firm believer in states' rights and that certain issues like this are not best dealt with at the federal level," said White House spokesman Sean Spicer.

-At that time, the White House directed schools to allow students to use the restrooms and locker rooms that match their gender identities, citing a federal law that protects students from gender discrimination.
+When then-President Barack Obama issued the guidelines, the White House directed schools to allow students to use the restrooms and locker rooms that match their gender identities, citing a federal law that protects students from gender discrimination.

 As NPR's Scott Horsley reported for the Newscast unit, "The administration warned that schools that defied the recommendation could be at risk of losing federal funds.
 Thirteen states challenged the Obama guidelines and a Texas judge put them on hold."